DA-Cal: Towards Cross-Domain Calibration in Semantic Segmentation: Experiments

-\textbf{Analysis of Implementation.} Tab. \ref{table4} compares different implementation strategies on DAFormer \cite{hoyer2022daformer}.
-From a theoretical perspective (Sec. \ref{3.2}), perfectly calibrated soft pseudo-labels are equivalent to hard labels in expectation, as they reflect the true class likelihoods.
+\textbf{Analysis of Implementation.} Tab.~\ref{table4} compares different implementation strategies on DAFormer~\cite{hoyer2022daformer}.
+From a theoretical perspective (Sec.~\ref{3.2}), perfectly calibrated soft pseudo-labels are equivalent to hard labels in expectation, as they reflect the true class likelihoods.
 Intuitively, soft labels act as a weighted average over all possible classes, and when properly calibrated, they provide the same expected supervision as stochastic sampling from hard labels.
 Empirically, however, we observe that uncalibrated soft labels significantly degrade segmentation performance, even though they yield better calibration.
-For instance, replacing hard labels with soft ones (Row 2) causes a 7.0\% drop in mIoU, despite a 0.0398 improvement in ECE.
-This highlights that while soft labels are theoretically sound, their effectiveness in practice is heavily dependent on calibration quality.
-In Row 3, we isolate the effect of using only calibrated soft labels with our DA-Cal-PH variant.
-Although calibration improves (ECE drops to 0.0681), segmentation performance (67.5\% mIoU) still lags behind the hard-label baseline (68.3\% mIoU).
-This suggests that, even when calibrated, soft labels alone offer less stable supervision, particularly in early training when model confidence is unreliable.
-In contrast, hard labels—despite introducing confirmation bias—provide clearer and more consistent learning signals.
-When combining both types of labels (Row 4), we observe modest improvements in both segmentation (+0.3\% mIoU) and calibration (-0.0207 ECE), highlighting the complementary effect of these supervision signals.
-The introduction of our DA-Cal framework (Row 5/6) delivers substantial improvements.
+For instance, replacing hard labels with soft ones (Row~2) causes a 7.0\% drop in mIoU, despite a 0.0398 improvement in ECE.
+This highlights that while soft labels are theoretically sound, their effectiveness in practice is heavily dependent on calibration quality. {Moreover, this observation can be interpreted via the contrapositive of Sec.~\ref{3.2}: since perfect calibration is a sufficient condition under which soft/hard pseudo-label training becomes equivalent in expectation, a clear soft--hard performance gap implies that the sufficient condition is violated in practice, i.e., the soft pseudo-labels are not perfectly calibrated; thus miscalibration is a dominant contributor to the degradation rather than an inherently weaker expected supervision signal.} In Row 3, we isolate the effect of using only calibrated soft labels with our DA-Cal-PH variant.
+Although calibration improves (ECE drops to 0.0681), segmentation performance (67.5\% mIoU) still lags behind the hard-label baseline (68.3\% mIoU). {This indicates a small residual gap attributable to different optimization dynamics/error-propagation behaviors between soft and hard supervision, even after mitigating miscalibration, and suggests that soft-only supervision can be less stable in early training when model confidence is unreliable.} In contrast, hard labels—despite introducing confirmation bias—provide clearer and more consistent learning signals.
+When combining both types of labels (Row~4), we observe modest improvements in both segmentation (+0.3\% mIoU) and calibration (-0.0207 ECE), highlighting the complementary effect of these supervision signals.
+The introduction of our DA-Cal framework (Rows 5/6) delivers substantial improvements.
 With DA-Cal-PH, we achieve a remarkable calibration improvement (0.0677 ECE reduction) alongside a significant segmentation performance gain (+1.1\% mIoU).
 Similarly, DA-Cal-BI yields comparable improvements (0.0652 ECE reduction and +0.8\% mIoU gain), with the added benefit of introducing no additional inference overhead.
 These results demonstrate that well-calibrated soft pseudo-labels not only improve confidence estimation but also enhance segmentation accuracy by providing more reliable supervision signals during domain adaptation.

 \textbf{Qualitative Comparisons.} Fig. \ref{fig3} clearly demonstrates our method's superior calibration performance compared to baseline approaches.
 The reliability diagrams show that our approach nearly perfectly aligns with the ideal diagonal line (representing perfect calibration), with minimal gaps between predicted confidence and actual accuracy across all confidence bins.
 While other methods exhibit significant calibration errors, our method achieves remarkable calibration precision, resulting in confidence scores that accurately reflect true prediction reliability in cross-domain settings.